 The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.
-The Trustees of Hall Orchard Barrow CE Primary School are also the directors of the charitable company for the purposes of company law.
-The charitable company operates as Hall Orchard Barrow CE Primary Academy.
+The Trustees of Hall Orchard Barrow CE Primary Academy Trust Limited are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as Hall Orchard Barrow CE Primary (Academy).

-Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on pages 1 and 2.